Give 'Em Hill: Niners in New Orleans for the Super Bowl -- but there's a bit of NOLA here at home

 The Niners are headed to Super Bowl XLVII next week, and I've been feeling very NOLA lately -- you know, New Orleans, Louisiana, the site of that little ol' game set for Feb.
 3 with the Baltimore Ravens.
 I've never been to The Big Easy, but its mighty mojo has clearly made it out here to BACA -- you know, the Bay Area, California, the location of everything else.

 Sure, there are special things native to N'awlins -- the bayou, parishes instead of counties, Emeril Lagasse, humidity, jazz funerals that weave through the streets, krewes, muffalettas, gumbo, voodoo, corrupt ex-mayors.
 But it is at least possible to get a taste of that tantalizing town right here at home -- quite literally.
-For starters, there's
+For starters, there's the food -- look for a roundup in our Jan.
+31 Food & Wine section.

 The San Francisco 49ers will be in New Orleans for the Super Bowl, but there s NOLA love here at home in the Bay Area.
 (Josie Lepe/Staff Archives)